gcapes/git-course/06-remote.md

 * Log in to [GitHub](https://GitHub.com/)
 * Click on the Create icon on the top right
-* Enter Repository name: "bootcamp-WiSE"
+* Enter Repository name: "papers"
 * For the purpose of this exercise we'll create a public repository
 * Make sure the Initialize this repository with a README is *unselected*
 * Click Create Repository